 when seeing a turtle

-Occasionally we do have turtles laying eggs on our beaches.
-If you encounter one, it’s ok to observe and watch them from afar.
-Do let our reception tram or our Tengah Island Conservation team knows so we can secure the nest and relocate the eggs to the hatchery.
+Occasionally turtles lay eggs on our beaches.
+If you encounter one, it is ok to observe and watch them from afar.
+Do let our Guest Services or Tengah Island Conservation team knows so we can secure the nest and relocate the eggs to the hatchery.

 No flash photography